Ultimate Automation Testing Tools (Over 40 Tools Listed)

 WebDriverIO is agnostic about the test framework you use so that you can leverage tools like Cucumber, Jasmine, and Mocha+Chai.

-Mabl is one of the newer tools on the market that focuses on the hot trend of using AI and machine learning to help folks with their testing efforts.
+Mabl is one of the newer automation testing tools on the market that focuses on the hot trend of using AI and machine learning to help folks with their testing efforts.
 In a nutshell, to get started you merely point Mabl to your application.
 It will then crawl your app’s screens and begin to run default tests that are common for most applications.

 Along the way, it also uses machine learning algorithms to improve test execution and defect detection.
 Using the Mabl trainer chrome extension, you can also train Mabl to learn journeys in your application which describe the functionality Mabl will test.